Aaditya8085/delta-demo/README.md

 # delta-demo
-This ia demo of git and github class
+This ia demo of git and github class.